Life can only be understood backwards: but it must be lived forwards. Soren Kierkegaard

 - What would I like more/less of in my life?

-- What can I do today to make a difference?
+- Can I do something today to make a difference?

-- What am I happy about and what am I grateful for today?
+- Ask yourself, what am I happy about and what am I grateful for today?